 How to save money on sightseeing and transport in Rome?

-It’s very easy to save money in Rome with the Roma Pass.
-With it, you get free entry to the most famous sights and reduced admission to many other places.
-The card also includes unlimited travel around Rome and the use of information points with public toilets and the possibility to charge your phone (always handy in cities, what are we talking about).
+In Rome, you can save money by the Roma Pass tourist card .
+With it, you get free admission to the most famous sights and reduced admission to many other places.
+The card includes unlimited travel around Rome and the use of information points with public toilets and the possibility to charge your phone.

 Roma Pass is available in 3 variants: